Selling IT equipment isn’t always a breeze. In this blog, we’ll discuss several mistakes people make.

 1. Mistake #1: Only Contacting One IT Buyer

-If secure erasure is a top priority for your company, at Exit Technologies we created our own unique data erasure process that is more thorough than the standard R2 erasure process to ensure our clients’ peace of mind.
+And if ensuring secure erasure is a top priority for your company, at exIT Technologies we created our own unique data erasure process that is more thorough than the standard R2 erasure process to ensure our clients’ peace of mind.

 We also make sure to report income changes based on any misrepresented equipment, regardless of if we made more money or less.
 We want to keep your trust, not your extra money for your equipment.